NikolaiRadke/Noko/README.md

 **Diary**
-*02.04.2016* - Power supply and amplifier are working great!
-Next week, the new easy-to-build-NOKO should be finished, so i can go on with the schematics and building instructions in the wiki.
-*29.03.2016* - Tested new 1.6.8 IDE.
-Works with AVR Boards 1.6.9.
+*07.04.2016* - Finished new schematics.
+NOKO is working fine!
+Now I can go on with the Wiki!

 <table border="0">